Everduin94/flotes-blog/src/pages/posts/roadmap.md

 ---

-# <a name="programming"></a> Programming Course
+# <a name="programming"></a> Data Structures & Algorithms
+### New Community Notebooks

 By far the largest challenge of being a single-developer is deciding how to divide your time.
 Flotes has over 100 users but is still in somewhat of a vaccuum with little feedback.

-So I'll be pausing work on the application to do a few things:
-- Heavily use the app, creating new community notebooks
-- Create a course/blogs/notes on a specific topic to promote Flotes
+To help kickstart a user in the application and to promote the app itself.

+I've been studying data structures and algorithms to create new community notebooks

+Additionally I'll also spend time:
-- Improve the demo, add more data to show certain scenarios
+- Improving the demo, adding more data to show certain scenarios
-- Improve the landing page, add more animation/interactivity/sections
+- Improving the landing page, adding more animation/interactivity/sections

+Revamping the community section is also on my radar.
+Currently it looks clunky and awkward.
+I want to try and build a generic svelte table to house all of the notebooks

 # <a name="privacy"></a> Privacy Policy and Terms of Service